5 Tips for Easing Your Dog's Separation Anxiety

 Separation anxiety can be such a tough thing for our precious pups!
 They miss their very favorite person in the world (AKA, you) and who can blame them?
 To make sure our furry companions have the best experience that they can while us humans are out and about, we put together 5 tips to help ease your dog's separation anxiety.

-2) Leave behind an item with your scent
+2) Leave behind an item with your scent for your dog

 Sometimes the whiff of a familiar smell can soothe your sweet pup.
 Simply leave them with an unwashed t-shirt, frequently used blanket, or any other clothing item that carries your scent while you're out and about.
+This should help keep your dog calm and happy.

-3) Exercise your pup
+3) Exercise your dog before you go out

 A proper amount of exercise can reduce stress drastically.
 A chill, worn-out doggo is more likely to remain calmer than a riled up pup when left alone.
+Take your dog for a nice run or jog before taking off, and their anxiety should be much lower while you're out.

-4) Desensitize leaving signals
+4) Desensitize leaving signals for your dog

 If your dog gets anxious when you begin to display you're leaving by putting on shoes or grabbing keys, normalize those things for them.
 Go about your regular departing activities but instead of actually leaving, stay.
 Practicing this strategy routinely can reduce stress around these events.

-5) Keep your greetings relaxed
+5) Keep your greetings to your dog relaxed

 As painful as it might be, don't reward your pup with an over-excited greeting when you first get home if they're struggling with separation anxiety.
 Instead, wait until they are calm and relaxed to give them attention and greetings.